Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsection{Cost functions}

-Cross-entropy loss is the main objective function used for language models training.
-This function is adapted to each training objective (see sections \ref{sec_pretraining}, \ref{sec_supervisedtraining}, \ref{sec_PETtraining}, \ref{sec_improvetraining}) and some complex implementations can be done for knowledge distillation~\citep{wuOneTeacherEnough2021}.
-We will see in later section that it is common to add a reinforcement learning mechanism to align QA with human's expectations.
-In this case, the cost function will be hybrid by adding to the LM cross-entropy loss, the RL reward from the human supervisor\citep{ouyangTrainingLanguageModels2022}.
+Cross-entropy (negative log-likelihood) is the primary objective used to train and fine-tune language models.
+This objective is adapted to each training phase (see sections \ref{sec_pretraining}, \ref{sec_supervisedtraining}, \ref{sec_PETtraining}, \ref{sec_improvetraining}) and admits richer variants for knowledge distillation~\citep{wuOneTeacherEnough2021}.
+We will see in later sections that it is frequent to add a reinforcement learning mechanism to align QA with humans’ expectations.
+Importantly, this RLHF/RFT stage is \emph{not} a simple additive term of “CE $+$ reward.”
+After supervised fine-tuning, the policy is optimized to \emph{maximize} an estimated reward while staying close to a reference policy via a KL penalty; e.g.,

+as in PPO-based RLHF \citep{ouyangTrainingLanguageModels2022}.
+Cross-entropy is used in earlier stages (pre-training/SFT) and may be mixed with PPO gradients (e.g., PPO-ptx), but the RL objective itself is distinct from CE.